 I found an article published by House Beautiful titled “50 Charming American Towns You’ve Never Heard Of.”
 One of those towns was Corning, New York, in the Finger Lakes Region of New York.
 I decided it was worth checking out.

 I took advantage of the opportunity to visit Niagara Falls and spend the night there, but I didn’t really expect much from Corning.
 Other than as the original site where Corningware was made, I knew very little about the region.
 But once I explored this destination, I was so happy with what I discovered that I plan on returning!
 Maybe even in winter next time!
+If you’d like a more comprehensive tour of the area, check out this road trip itinerary for the northeast starting in Toronto.

 This post may contain affiliate links.
 For more information, please read our Disclosure Policy.